-Management is required to exercise significant judgement in estimating the individual products' future revenue, future margins and the related costs to be incurred in bringing the technology into commercial use.
+Management is required to exercise significant judgement in estimating the individual products' future revenue and future margins.
 The technology industry is dynamic and the reception of the market to the Group's products involves inherent uncertainty.

 We have identified the valuation of development costs capitalised as intangible assets as a key audit matter because determining the level of impairment, if any, involves a significant degree of management judgement in forecasting future cash flows and estimating the recoverable amounts of the development costs, both of which are inherently uncertain and could be subject to management bias.